WICG/portals/demos/portal-embed-demo/README.md

 ## Explainer
 This is to show how you can use Portals in cross origin situations.
-The demo runs a two local express servers for PORTALOG and TTT Archive to simulate cross origin use case.
-By default, PORTALOG runs in [http://localhost:3000/](http://localhost:3000/) and TTT Archive runs in [http://localhost:3001/](http://localhost:3001/).
+The demo runs a two local express servers for PORTALOG and TTT Archive to simulate a cross origin use case.
+By default, PORTALOG is available at [http://localhost:3000/](http://localhost:3000/) and TTT Archive is available at [http://localhost:3001/](http://localhost:3001/).

 The basic structure of the demo is explained below.